PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 &nbsp;
 ### Step 4 (Launch the MITM attack)

-The first thing we need to do is we need to create a telnet connection between A and B. To do so we do the following:
+The first thing we need to do is we need to create a Telnet connection between A and B. To do so we do the following: ```telnet 10.9.0.6```

 ![Telnet A connecting to B](images/image-34.png)